 So as we got the cars paid off and began saving, it was great to see the bank account moving upward instead of being drained by monthly car payments.
 After a few years of saving we were able to pay cash for a sweet, barely used Infiniti.

-Man did it feel good to be able to pay cash for that sucker instead of signing a note committing us to years of payments.
+Man did it feel good to be able to pay cash for that vehicle instead of signing a note committing us to years of payments.
 What was once a stressful thing to do was now a joy!

 That’s what I’m talkin’ about!